AndrewRichards-Code/MIRU/README.md

 ### MIRU_CORE:
 Contains the core functionality of the Low level Graphics API wrapper.
 Provide path to VulkanSDK; Build as static library; Dynamic Runtime Linking (MD).

+### MIRU_SHADER_CORE:
+Contains the core functionality for compiling the shaders.
+Build as static library; Dynamic Runtime Linking (MD).

 ### MIRU_SHADER_COMPILER:
 A 'compiler' that uses HLSL files to produce SPIR-V and CSO binaries using DXC/FXC.
 Provide paths to DXC/FXC; Build as executable; Dynamic Runtime Linking (MD).